 The goal of the Stanford Student Guidance Program (SGP) is to help medical students to become proficient graduates and excellent physicians through coordinating and integrating efforts for student learning and coaching.
 The SGP will provide students with an assessment of their needs in collaboration with other faculty (E4C, Advising Dean, course faculty), followed by recommended interventions and an evaluation plan.
 The SGP will support medical students in the areas of medical knowledge, clinical skills, and/or professional development.
 This support will be carried out in a supportive, affirming, individualized and comprehensive manner through positive coaching and guidance.

 Student Guidance Advisory Committee (SGAC)

-Pree Basaviah, MD; Neil Gesundheit, MD, MPH; Jason Hom, MD; Susan Knox, MD, PhD; John Kugler, MD; Fernando Mendoza, MD; Andrew Nevins, MD; Lars Osterberg, MD, MPH; Don Regula, MD; Tracy Rydel, MD; Rebecca Smith-Coggins, MD; and PJ Utz, MD (advisory role)
+Pree Basaviah, MD; Neil Gesundheit, MD, MPH; Jason Hom, MD; Susan Knox, MD, PhD; John Kugler, MD; Felipe Perez, MD; Andrew Nevins, MD; Lars Osterberg, MD, MPH; Rebecca Miller-Kuhlmann, MD; Tracy Rydel, MD; Rebecca Smith-Coggins, MD; Daniel Bernstein, MD; and PJ Utz, MD (advisory role)